 Do you wish to start a business as a foreigner in the Netherlands?
-If so, here are the top 50 small business ideas and investment possibilities in the Netherlands.
+If so, here are the top 20 small business ideas and investment possibilities in the Netherlands.

 It is frequently referred to as Holland, which is incorrect in principle because Holland is just the name of the country’s northern and southern provinces.

 The Netherlands is a lovely nation noted for its incredibly flat topography, which is why there are so many bicycles and cycling routes.

 The Rijksmuseum, Van Gogh Museum, and the house where Jewish diarist Anne Frank hid during WWII may all be found in Amsterdam, the Dutch capital.